MattByName/color-tint/README.md

 * Supports Gnome 40

 ## Contributing
 Please do contribute if you want to change something or help out with one of the issues.
-I'm not very familiar with JavaScript, and only made this because I needed it for myself.

-### If you want a new feature
+# Support, Feature Requests and Bug Reports
-Please [raise an issue](https://github.com/MattByName/color-tint/issues/new) or, if you have the skill, make a pull request.
+Please [raise an issue](https://github.com/MattByName/color-tint/issues/new) or raise a pull request.
+Alternatively, you can contact me via matrix at [@mattbyname:matrix.org](https://matrix.to/#/@mattbyname:matrix.org)

 ### If you find a bug
 Please [raise an issue](https://github.com/MattByName/color-tint/issues/new)